michelenatale/Cryptography/C-Abi-Bridge-Aot/Docs/AcademicProposal/Index-EN.md

 ---

+## 10. Relevance for Swiss and European Digital Sovereignty

+Recent developments, such as the decision by the Swiss Army's Cyber Command to reduce reliance on proprietary cloud services, highlight the importance of open, transparent, and sovereign architectures.

+See the article (in German): [Mutiger Schritt: Wie die IT-Cracks der Schweizer Armee Microsoft den Rücken kehren](https://www.msn.com/de-ch/nachrichten/other/mutiger-schritt-wie-die-it-cracks-der-schweizer-armee-microsoft-den-r%C3%BCcken-kehren/ar-AA28i8uy)

+---

 # Summary

 The *AcademicProposal* folder provides the complete scientific foundation for the development and evaluation of the C‑ABI‑Bridge‑AOT technology.